 Many employees disclosed that they themselves are or have been PV victims (24%) or abusers (9%).
 Sixty five percent of these reported that their involvement in a violent or abusive intimate relationship negatively affected their ability to work.
 They admitted to similar effects on the workplace as those described by their coworkers: missing work days/shifts, coming in late and/or taking frequents breaks, and having other employees cover for them.
 Of greatest concern, they reported that their own safety and the safety of other employees at work were in danger because of the threat of a current or former intimate partner coming to work to harass, intimidate or harm them.
-For most who disclosed being a victim or abuser (56%), employers generally were unaware that the employees (83%), both those with and those without a personal history of PV, think it is important for employers to address PV as a workplace issue.
+For most who disclosed being a victim or abuser (56%), employers generally were unaware that the employees were dealing with PV in their personal lives.
+An overwhelming majority of employees (83%), both those with and those without a personal history of PV, think it is important for employers to address PV as a workplace issue.